 Garrett Hall, M.A.M.C., the official voice of Animal Airwaves, is the director for creative services at UF Health.
 In that role he has voiced and produced numerous radio ads, education and orientation videos, and was the host of Shands HealthCare’s podcast series, Shands HealthCast.

-Michael Schaer, D.V.M., serves as medical editor for Animal Airwaves.
-A professor emeritus of small animal medicine at the University of Florida College of Veterinary Medicine.
-Schaer is board-certified in both internal medicine and emergency medicine and critical care.
+Michael Schaer, D.V.M., serves as medical editor for Animal Airwaves (small animals).
+A professor emeritus of small animal medicine at the UF College of Veterinary Medicine.
+Dr. Schaer is board-certified in both internal medicine and emergency medicine and critical care.
 He joined UF’s veterinary faculty in 1978 and has held many administrative positions, including serving continuously as associate chief of staff for the UF Small Animal Hospital from 1987 to 2009.
 He is the author of three textbooks: Clinical Medicine of the Dog and Cat (first and second editions) and Clinical Signs in Small Animal Medicine.
 Dr. Schaer received his D.V.M. degree from Illinois in 1970 and performed an internship and subsequent residency in small animal internal medicine at the Animal Medical Center, New York, N.Y.

 Sarah Carey, M.A., A.P.R., serves as managing editor of Animal Airwaves.
 Sarah is director of communications for the UF College of Veterinary Medicine, a job she has held since 1990.
 Sarah holds a master’s degree in English with a concentration in creative writing from Florida State University.
 She is accredited in public relations by the Florida Public Relations Association and is a longtime member and past board member of the Gainesville Chapter of the FPRA.
 She has received three FPRA Image Awards and two grand image awards as well as several UF awards for her PR efforts on behalf of the college, and received the Association of American Veterinary Medical College’s Excellence in Communications Award in 2017.